 Dr. Potter is a sought-after guest conductor and clinician for honor choirs, choral-orchestral performances, and high schools and colleges, as well as an active adjudicator of choral performance festivals.
 He has guest-conducted and presented on program building for new teachers, group vocal technique, teaching holistic music literacy in the choral setting, and the joys and challenges of teaching music in rural school communities at colleges, community chorus retreats, and music education conferences in Alabama, Florida, Georgia, Maryland, Mississippi, New Jersey, New York, Ohio, Pennsylvania, and Tennessee.
 He has also been a guest lecturer at the Kenya Conservatoire of Music and a guest artist with the Nairobi Chamber Chorus in conjunction with the “AVoice4Peace” worldwide peace awareness project.
 His research interests include sight-singing pedagogy and applications of the servant-leadership model to conducting music ensembles.

-His students have received graduate Vocal Performance and Choral Conducting degrees from leading institutions across the country, including Eastern Michigan University and the Boston University School of Music.
-They are serving throughout the United States on the Music staff for the Birmingham Boys Choir, Birmingham, AL; as Assistant Director of Choirs & Bands, Richland High School, Richland, MS; and as music teachers at public and private schools in several states.
+His students have pursued graduate study at leading institutions across the country, including the Boston University School of Music, Eastern Michigan University, the Eastman School of Music, and Florida State University.
+They are serving throughout the United States as conductors of school, church, and community choirs and as music teachers at public and private schools in several states.